MihalisP4/ProximityGamePlayer/README.md

 # ProximityGamePlayer
-Proximity game player created using python
-Strategy Game (https://www.mathsisfun.com/games/proximity.html).
+Proximity game player created using python for Advanced Programming Class Strategy Game (https://www.mathsisfun.com/games/proximity.html).
 There is one board of hexagons and two players, red and blue.
 In each round the player receives a random number, e.g. x, from 1 to 20 and places it in a free cell dashboard.
 If this cell is a neighbor with cells: